 Dad’s emphysema prevented him from coming to hear us perform in the summer orchestra.
 The thin mountain air would have been disastrous for his weak lungs.
 Tearfully, he put Mom on a plane to Denver and arranged for a cab to drive her to Breckenridge, mourning that his days on earth were numbered.
 Into her suitcase, he packed a parcel for me: Fresh ears of corn from the garden at home.
 Also, a twenty dollar bill.

-The orchestra was full of young professionals like us, and we made fast friends with other couples.
-During a break in our schedule, Dave flew out to an interview to teach at the Duluth campus of the University of Minnesota.
+The orchestra was full of young professionals like us.
+We made fast friends with other couples.
+During a break in our schedule, Dave flew out to an interview at the Duluth campus of the University of Minnesota.
 En route to the airport after the interview, he was offered the job.
 I quickly inquired about work there, and was hired to teach lessons.
 Dad chortled over the phone, “You’re on your way, kids!”
-I was seeing the rewards of sobriety in the opportunities to be a musician and teach horn.
+The rewards of sobriety were unfolding in the opportunities to be a musician and teach horn.
 Miraculous, given how awful things had been only a short time ago.

-An unexpected teaching opportunity marked a significant recovery from the cognitive damage wrought by alcoholism.
 Duluth, a port town, connects to its twin port town of Superior, Wisconsin.
-Soon after we had moved to Duluth, I received a call from the department chair of the music department at the University of Wisconsin Superior.
+Soon after settling with Dave in Duluth, I received a call from the department chair of the music department at the University of Wisconsin Superior.
 The horn professor had sustained a heart attack, and the department needed a substitute teacher for the entire fall term to cover his course load: Studio brass, Conducting, Brass Pedagogy, and Music History.

-I left a voicemail for Dave at his office to let him know I was driving across the bridge to Superior for a job interview.
-Then I called my father and asked him how to prepare.
-“Dress up, carry a briefcase even if it’s empty, and lie if you have to, but tell them confidently that you can teach anything they ask!
+I left a voicemail for Dave let him know I was driving across the bridge to Superior for a job interview.
+Then I called my father and asked him for advice.
+“Dress up, carry a briefcase even if it’s empty.
+Lie if you have to, but tell them confidently that you can teach anything they ask!
 You can figure out how to teach that stuff on the job.”
 In no time, it seemed, I was driving back home across the bridge with my first college job.
 It was Friday afternoon, and my new job started on Monday morning.

 The teacher who'd had the heart attack left no lesson plans.
-Having taught for many years, he lectured completely from memory.
 Most days, I was only one lesson plan ahead of my students.
 During my undergraduate studies, I had skipped nearly a month of classes in Music History when the topic of study was opera.
 At that time, I felt certain that opera was completely irrelevant to my future as a hornist.
 To my dismay, my new department chair showed me the next unit of study scheduled for the course in music history: Opera.
 Ruefully, I set about the task of learning a subject that I had so foolishly dismissed.

 One day in my office, it suddenly dawned on me that I had been studying for nearly three hours without a break.
-How ashamed I had been in graduate school, when my reading attention span would last only fifteen minutes.
+How ashamed I had been in graduate school, when my reading attention span fizzled after only fifteen minutes.
 The realization of my mind’s restoration brought Dickensian tears of joy, like Scrooge exulting on Christmas Day, “it’s still here!”
 Moreover, I was amazed to discover that I actually liked opera.
-When the conductor of the Duluth-Superior Symphony heard me play in a department concert, he immediately hired me to substitute for the ailing horn professor, who was also the Principal Horn of the symphony.
+And then, the conductor of the Duluth-Superior Symphony hired me to substitute for the ailing horn professor, who was also the Principal Horn of the symphony.

 This time, Dad got on a plane, determined not to miss another milestone in his daughter’s life.
 He and Mom, along with Dave’s mom, flew out from Columbus to Duluth in the spring.
 All three were pleased, proud parents.
 But I could tell that my father was struggling mightily to breathe.
 A lifelong smoker, his punishment was emphysema.
-He should have been hooked up to an oxygen tank, but he didn’t want to look feeble in front of his daughter proudly introducing him to her new colleagues and friends.
-Proud of David as a true son, my dad patted him on the shoulder and asked him about details of his job teaching percussion and jazz band.
-He admired tremendously my husband, ever aware of how tough it had been for Dave to lose his dad when he was only twenty.
+He should have been hooked up to an oxygen tank.
+Nope.
+He did not want to appear feeble in front of his daughter, as she proudly introduced him to her new colleagues and friends.
+Proud of David as well, my dad patted him on the shoulder and asked him about details of his teaching duties in percussion and jazz band.
+Dad so admired my husband, ever aware of how tough it had been for Dave to lose his own dad when he was only twenty.

 The first major test of my sobriety came over a year later.
 My father committed suicide, desperate to be free from his illness.
 Every breath had become both a miracle and a curse.
 I knew he wanted out, but I could not ease his suffering.

 I recognized in my father the warning signs of suicide.
 But I could neither prevent it nor convince the rest of the family of it.
 Living in Minnesota, I was an outsider who hadn’t tended to his illness like they had.
 Relegated, too, to the status the baby of the family, I bore no credibility of an adult perspective.
-I was scolded that I didn’t understand such matters.
+I was scolded for being to immature to understand such matters.